Most health profession schools require one year with lab of: |

 If you place into CHEM 0330:

-• The typical four-course sequence at Brown is CHEM 0330 (1 semester of general chemistry with lab), followed by CHEM 0350 and CHEM 0360 (2 semesters of organic chemistry with lab), and BIOL 0280 (1 semester of biochemistry).
-CHEM 0400 may be taken in lieu of BIOL 0280 if it is offered and is a good fit for your concentration.
-While BIOL 0280 does not have a lab, it is accepted by most health professions schools in lieu of a second semester of general chemistry with lab and is necessary for the MCAT.
+The typical chemistry course sequence at Brown is CHEM 0330 (1 semester of general chemistry with lab), followed by CHEM 0350 and CHEM 0360 (2 semesters of organic chemistry with lab).
+For the biocheistry requirment, students typically take BIOL 0280.
+The laboratory couse BIOL 0285 is taken by soem students who are applying to schools with specific requirements and this course may be accepted in lieu of a second semester of general chemistry with lab.

 If you place into CHEM 0100:

-• Students who place into CHEM 0100 follow it with the typical four-course sequence.
+Students who place into CHEM 0100 follow it with the typical course sequence listed above.

 NOTES: